poppins/poppins/README.md

 * Version: Puppet version 0.1

 ### Install ###
 Step 1.
-Download the source code with the hg command.

-    hg clone https://bitbucket.org/poppins/poppins /opt/poppins
+Make sure following packages are installed on the backup server:

+    hg, php5-cli (Debian) or php-cli (RedHat), rsync, ssh, grep, gzip.

 Step 2.
-Make a link to init.php in /usr/local/bin.

-    ln -s /opt/poppins/init.php /usr/local/bin/poppins

-Step 3.
-Make sure following packages are installed on local machine:

-    hg, php5-cli (Debian) or php-cli (RedHat), rsync, ssh, grep, gzip.

-Step 4.
 Verify if the timezone is configured correctly in php.
 Look for a php.ini file in the /etc directory.
 For example:

     date.timezone = Europe/Brussels

+Step 3.
+Download the source code with the hg command.

+    hg clone https://bitbucket.org/poppins/poppins /opt/poppins

+Step 4.
+Make a link to init.php in /usr/local/bin.

+    ln -s /opt/poppins/init.php /usr/local/bin/poppins

 Step 5.
 Make sure following packages are installed on remote machine: